thkirby/Group10/README.md

 Description:

-A Facebook-like social media platform
+A Facebook-like social media platform.
+The objective of this website is to connect friends and update them using timelines.
+Their will be login, timeline, friend, commenting, liking, and sharing features.